OlamideD/quality_management/README.md

 ## Quality Management

-Quality Management module contains documentation and revivews of various Goals and Procedures of a Company.
+Quality Management module contains documentation and reviews of various Goals and Procedures of a Company.

 Entries in Quality Management Module are: